 1.2 actively manage the University of Michigan's mineral collection under the Michigan Mineral Alliance.

-1.3 actively acquire high quality specimens for Michigan Tech's mineral collection through donations and highly selective purchases.
+1.3 actively acquire high quality specimens for Michigan Tech's mineral collection through donations, trades, and highly selective purchases.

 1.4 properly conserve collection objects and their associated documentation to preserve and assure their usefulness for future generations.